biggytech/face-detector/README.md

 # Face Detector
-The app detects a gender and predicted age from a webcam stream.
+The app detects a gender and predicts age from a webcam stream.

 ## Notice
 This software uses [face-api.js](https://github.com/justadudewhohacks/face-api.js) library by Vincent Mühler.